 Fauna Frey’s saddlebag was torn and repurposed like a purse, possibly used to carry the silver coins she had brought with her.
 The discovery of the saddlebag was a significant new clue in the case, as it helped narrow down a location tied to her final known intentions and raised questions about whether someone else had handled or discarded it.

 To this day, the fingerprints collected from the Jeep have not been publicly disclosed as processed.
-Fauna’s family and community advocates have criticized what they see as a lackluster investigation and a slow forensic response, even for a rural county.
+The community advocates working on Fauna's case are not in a position to discuss the police investigation and its results and appreciate all that law enforcement has done.

 In interviews, John has stressed that Fauna was not suicidal.
-She was planning a trip to Utah.
 She had friends waiting for her.
 She had thousands of dollars' worth of silver in her possession.
 She had a purpose.

 “She didn’t just walk away,” John said in a 2023 interview.
 “Something happened out there.”